Dye Easter Eggs With Natural Ingredients in 3 Simple Steps

 Place eggs in bowls with dye and let sit for several minutes.
 The longer they sit, the deeper the color penetration.
-Blot eggs dry with a paper towel and arrange on a festive plate.
+Blot eggs dry with a piece of old cloth (it will get stained) or a paper towel and arrange on a festive plate.

 Step up your egg-coloring game by making patterns on the eggs!
 Draw pictures or write messages with a wax crayon (we recommend white or tan/brown), or apply masking or electrical tape before adding the eggs to the bowls.
 Then gently remove the tape when eggs are dry.

 These food-derived natural egg dyes are perfectly safe, but they will stain clothing, carpet and skin.
 So we recommend wearing old clothes and lining your project area with newspapers or old cloths.

 Keep your fingers stain-free by using tongs to fish the eggs out of the bowls.
 If using shells only, you can pick the eggs up using two toothpicks stuck into the two holes.
 Or wear rubber gloves to pick up the eggs.